manwar/perlweeklychallenge-club/challenge-279/atschneid/README.md

 Very similar logic to the Perl solution here, but where Perl is very much the "do what I mean" language, Rust is very much the "I'm not doing *anything* until you tell me exactly what you want, and even then, here are a few compilation errors I want you sort out while you're at it" language.

 Again, I start by checking that the inputs are the same length.
 Then I zip the two lists together, which I `.collect()` back into vector value, which is necessary because I next `.sort_by_key()` which sorts in place and so can't operate on an iterator.
-Then convert back into an iterator, then map to the letter value, explicitly converting the `char` to `String`, `.collect()` again, then `.join()` from a vector of strings into a string.
+Then convert back into an iterator, and map to the letter value, explicitly converting the `char` to `String`, `.collect()` again, then `.join()` from a vector of strings into a string.

 ## Task 2: Split String